eavestn/Identify/README.md

 ### Can't This Be Done In C++

 Yes.
 Absolutely.
 However, sometimes it's just easier - and maybe more fun - to have this "stuff" written in C#.
-Really, the only motivation behind this project was to have this written in C#.
+Really, one of the main motivations behind this project was to have this written in C# (see below for second motivation).

 ### Tell Me The Deets

 Much of the code for this solution is derived from Microsoft's [Local File System](https://msdn.microsoft.com/en-us/library/windows/desktop/aa364407(v=vs.85).aspx) documentation, specifically [Directory Management](https://msdn.microsoft.com/en-us/library/windows/desktop/bb540529(v=vs.85).aspx) and [File Management](https://msdn.microsoft.com/en-us/library/windows/desktop/bb540531(v=vs.85).aspx).
 The solution takes advantage of the handles received as a result of the cheap `FILE_CREATE` function exposed by Microsoft.
 The process for retrieving a handle for a file on the file system is relatively straigtforward; however, for a directory it requires a bit more documentation digging (nothing too advanced).

+There are a number of different approaches to grabbing unique file-identifying information from the file system on the interwebs;  however; there is less information how to implement a solution to do so for directories, themselves.
+The solution for grabbing unique directory-identifying information is more unique to this project and I wanted to share the approach in hopes of improving it.

 ### Why a .dll?